eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     }

-AS with the reader in ``subscriber.cpp``, we need a participant, a topic, and a publisher to be able to create a writer.
-We also need to use the same topic name as the one specified in the ``subscriber.cpp``.
+AS with the reader in ``subscriber.cpp``, we need a participant, a topic, and a publisher to create a writer.
+We must also

+use the same topic name specified in the ``subscriber.cpp``.

 .. code-block:: C++